deadlydog/deadlydog.github.io/_posts/2019-09-18-Catch-and-display-unhandled-exceptions-in-your-WPF-app.md

 I'll note though that the `TaskScheduler.UnobservedTaskException` exceptions often do not crash the app.
 In fact, often times those exceptions will simply be lost and the app will silently keep on working (although maybe not properly).
 For those errors, you may want to _just_ log the exception and not display it to the user.

+You may not want to display the exception stack trace to your users; maybe just because it's ugly, or because you're worried about them seeing some of your internal code function and parameter names.
 That's your call depending on the apps target audience and what you feel is best.

 I've found this technique useful for some internal tools I've made, and thought I'd share.